daikin-dsv/rad-template/README.md

 - `npm run build` — runs the Vite bundle step first (`prebuild`) and then the full Next.js production build

 Run the web components watcher in a separate terminal whenever you edit files under `app/webcomponents.ts`.

+## Testing

+The project ships two complementary suites: quick Vitest-based component tests and Playwright end-to-end coverage.

+- `npm run test:component` runs unit and component tests in watch mode with Vitest.
+Use `npm run test:component:coverage` for an instrumented run or `npm run test:component:ui` to inspect results in the Vitest UI.
+- `ENV="local" npm run test:e2e` executes the Playwright suite headlessly.
+Make sure the Next.js dev server is running (`npm run dev`) and that your `.env.local` matches the target environment before starting the run.
+- `ENV="local" npm run test:e2e:dev` launches the Playwright trace viewer so you can re-run scenarios interactively while debugging failures.

 ## Locale System (`app/locale`)